dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## OpenCore Legacy Patcher not launching

-If the application won't launch (e.g. icon will bounce in the Dock), try launching OCLP via Terminal by typing the following command, make sure you've moved the app to `/Applications` before this.
+If the application won't launch (e.g. icon will bounce in the Dock), try launching OCLP via Terminal by typing the following command.

 ```sh
 /Library/Application Support/Dortania/OpenCore-Patcher.app/Contents/MacOS/OpenCore-Patcher